 The fragmentation of rivers has resulted in a significant deterioration of biodiversity, water quality and natural habitats.

 One of the biggest causes of river fragmentation is the presence of man-made barriers to river flow.
-In 2020, the EU-funded AMBER project estimated that there are in excess of one million barriers in rivers and streams across Europe, amounting to 0.74 barriers / km.
+In 2020, the EU-funded AMBER project estimated over one million barriers in rivers and streams across Europe, amounting to 0.74 barriers/km.
 This is having a catastrophic impact on biodiversity.
 The change in flow caused by dams can fundamentally impact habitats, potentially over thousands of miles.
-The main negative impacts of dams include:
+The main negative effects of dams include: